MagicKey23/MagicKey23/README.md

 - 🌱 I’m currently learning unreal engine
 - 👯 I’m looking to collaborate on low level C project
 - 💬 Ask me about anything
-- :zap: Fun Fact About me: I hacked my neighbor wifi in 2015.
+- :zap: Fun Fact About Me: I hacked my neighbor wifi when i'm 16.
 They were using WEP and default password for their router login.
-I changed the password, and losing sleep whenever Polices hanging outside my apartment.
+I changed the password, and losing sleep whenever polices hanging outside my apartment.